rom8726/chaoskit/README.md

 ### Prerequisites

-- Go 1.21 or later (for structured logging with `slog`)
+- Go 1.25 or later
+- **Important**: Most chaos injection requires **modifying your code** (see "Injection Methods" section)
-- For monkey patching: Build with `-gcflags=all=-l`
+- For monkey patching: Build with `-gcflags=all=-l` (not recommended, see limitations)
-- For gofail: Build with `-tags failpoint`
+- For gofail: Build with `-tags failpoint` and instrument code with `failpoint.Inject()`
-- For ToxiProxy: ToxiProxy server running (optional)
+- For ToxiProxy: ToxiProxy server running (this is the only method that works without code changes)

 ## When to Use ChaosKit

+### Ideal Use Cases

-ChaosKit is ideal for:
+ChaosKit is **best suited for**:

+- **New Libraries and Frameworks**: Projects designed from scratch with chaos testing in mind
 - **Workflow Engine Testing**: Test saga orchestrators, state machines, and workflow engines
 - **Rollback Testing**: Verify bounded recursion depth in compensation handlers
 - **Resource Leak Detection**: Find goroutine leaks, memory leaks, and resource exhaustion
-- **Network Resilience**: Test system behavior under network failures
+- **Network Resilience**: Test system behavior under network failures (via ToxiProxy)
 - **Error Recovery**: Validate error handling and recovery mechanisms
-- **Performance Testing**: Ensure system maintains performance under chaos
 - **Continuous Reliability**: Long-duration testing to discover edge cases

-**Not suitable for:**
+### ⚠️ Important Limitations

+**Code Instrumentation Required**: Most injection methods (context-based, monkey patching, failpoints) require **modifying your code** to add chaos hooks.
+This means:

+- ✅ **Works great**: New projects designed with ChaosKit integration
+- ✅ **Works great**: Network operations (ToxiProxy works without code changes)
+- ⚠️ **Limited support**: Existing libraries require code modifications or wrappers
+- ⚠️ **Limited support**: Monkey patching only works with specific code patterns
+- ❌ **Won't work**: Production-optimized code with inlining enabled
+- ❌ **Won't work**: Third-party libraries you cannot modify

+### ❌ Not Suitable For

+- **Testing existing libraries "as-is"**: Without adding chaos hooks or using ToxiProxy
-- Unit testing (use standard Go testing)
+- **Unit testing**: Use standard Go testing instead
+- **Infrastructure-level chaos**: Use Chaos Mesh, Litmus, or Gremlin instead
+- **Production monitoring**: Use observability tools like Prometheus/Grafana
+- **Black-box testing**: When you cannot modify the tested code

+### 💡 Recommended Approach

+**For New Projects**: Design your code with chaos testing from the start by:
+- Adding `chaoskit.MaybeX(ctx)` calls at critical points
+- Using `failpoint.Inject()` for production-safe chaos points
+- Passing context through your entire call chain

+**For Existing Projects**: Consider:
+- ToxiProxy for network-level chaos (no code changes needed)
+- Creating chaos-aware wrappers around existing components
+- Gradually adding failpoints to critical paths
-- Integration testing without chaos requirements
+- Forking libraries to add chaos instrumentation
-- Production monitoring (use observability tools)

 ## Quick Start